ffavela/heartbit/README.md

 Heartbit is a simple GUI interface for quickly editing xml configuration files for either Chimera or FARCOS detectors.
-It is intended to be used through python 3.x future implementation will include python 2.x.
+It is intended to be used through python 3.x and 2.x.

-Make sure that the folloing packages are installed the python-tk, python-xmltodict and python-shapely packages in order to run it.
+Make sure that the following packages are installed the python-tk, python-xmltodict and python-shapely packages in order to run it.

 In order to run you need a resources directory, you can download it